-Within each year level the planning of RE for all 16 classes across P - 6 occurs for an hour per week on a three weekly cycle.
-The two or three teachers in each year level are released to meet with the APRE during this time to support the planning process.
+Within each year level the planning of RE for all 12 classes across P - 6 occurs twice a term for two hours.
+The two teachers in each year level are released to meet with the APRE during this time to support the planning process.
 The APRE encourages teachers who require further assistance, to meet more regularly after school or during their non-contact time.
 Teachers are required to use the St Kieran's template which is then saved on the school portal.
 This enables collaboration as it is accessible to all teachers.
 Our specialist teachers and learning support staff are able to view this planning to offer suggestions and adaptations when possible.
 These plans are reviewed by the teachers and APRE as part of an ongoing monitoring process.
 There is a shared folder for teachers to place any new and recommended resources.

-- BCE BI tool data on demographics and comparative class and year level data - Year level planning review and evaluation after each unit of work - Modification of assessment tasks
+- BCE BI tool data on demographics and comparative class and year level data - Year level planning review and evaluation after each unit of work

-- Scope and Sequence for Religious Education which is renewed with the APRE and staff each year to ensure that mandatory requirements in planning learning assessment and reporting of the religious curriculum are regularly audited and monitored - Scope and Sequence and Line of Sight documents are used when planning units of work - Units of work are stored on the staff portal in the RE Folder - Student profiles are passed on to the next year level
+- Modification of assessment tasks - Scope and Sequence for Religious Education which is renewed with the APRE and staff each year to ensure that mandatory requirements in planning learning assessment and reporting of the religious curriculum are regularly audited and monitored - Scope and Sequence and Line of Sight documents are used when planning units of work - Units of work are stored on the staff portal in the RE Folder - Student profiles are passed on to the next year level